 - Human habitats as sites of literary heritage

-- The global and transnational flows of literature across national borders including via literary festivals (siuch as the Melbourne Writers’ Festival, Melbourne Emerging Writers’ Festival and Cheltenham Literature Festival)
+- Global and transnational flows of literature across national borders including via literary festivals, such as;

-- Communities of literary expression, like libraries, bookshops and book clubs; and
+- Communities of literary expression, like libraries, bookshops and book clubs

 Global Objects of Trade and Travel

-This strand connects Monash researchers with the Warwick Global History and Culture Centre, based in the Department of History at the University of Warwick, and supports research in a range of historical, historiographical, sociological, anthropological, and economic fields.
-GHCC co-director Giorgio Riello (Warwick) and Adam Clulow (Monash) oversee this strand.
+This cluster connected Monash researchers with the Warwick Global History and Culture Centre (GHCC), based in the Department of History at the University of Warwick.
+It supported research in a range of historical, historiographical, sociological, anthropological, and economic fields.
+The cluster was overseen by Professor Giorgio Riello (Warwick), co-director of GHCC, and Adam Clulow (Monash).

-This thematic strand connects with the interdisciplinary study of pain: ranging from practical approaches to pain assessment and management through to examinations of cultural expressions of pain and their impact.
-'Translating Pain' is the theme of the MITN launch event, the annual Aftermath conference hosted by the Australian Centre for Jewish Civilization.
+This cluster connected with the interdisciplinary study of pain: ranging from practical approaches to pain assessment and management through to examinations of cultural expressions of pain and their impact.

 Translating Pain: An International Forum on Language, Text and Suffering

 The forum focused on the translation of pain across multiple historical and disciplinary perspectives.
 It was run by Monash and Warwick and the events sponsored by MITN, the Australian Centre for Jewish Civilization (ACJC) and the Research Program in Global History.